Amadeus-/adohope/README.txt

 ### Adohope

-### DO NOT USE THIS CODE.
-IT IS UNDER DEVELOPMENT.
+### IT IS UNDER DEVELOPMENT.
 USE AT YOUR RISK.
-### TinyTool is tested with iPhone backup, iPod backup and iPod backup, it works fine but with some problems in the extracted data.
+### TinyTool has been tested with iPhone backup, iPod backup and iPod backup, it works fine but with some problems in the extracted data.

 Adohope is a free Apple Backup Extractor.
 It can extract data from iPhone backup, iPad backup and iPod backup.